 The Fischbach Room is equipped with a movie screen, chalkboards, a lectern, tables and chairs.
 The tables and chairs are arranged typically in a U-shape configuration to seat 24 people.
 Extra chairs and tables are available for larger groups, and must be requested at time of reservation.

 The Krause Lounge and the foyer area are closed to the public when meetings in the Fischbach Room are in progress.

 The Conference Room provides one large table seating a maximum of 12 people.
 The room is equipped with an overhead projector, projection screen and whiteboard.
 The room can accommodate simple food set-ups.

-Maintained by Bob Mayo.
+Maintained by Public Services.

 Individuals and groups throughout the library are expected to maintain an environment conducive to study by minimizing conversations, using headphones for audio listening, and holding cell phone conversations in stairwells.